About Arduino Serial Print

-Arduino Serial print is an inbuilt function. which allows the computer to communicate with the Arduino board.
-Having following syntex
+Arduino Serial print is an inbuilt function. which allows the computer to communicate with the Arduino board having the following syntax

-Ituses SPI(Serial peripheral interface) protocol to exchange data between the computer and Arduino.
-Also, it converts the row data in ASCII(American standard code of information interchange) So humans can easily read it.
+It uses SPI (Serial Peripheral Interface) protocol to exchange the data between the computer and Arduino.
+Also, it converts the raw data in ASCII (American Standard Code of Information Interchange).
+So humans can easily read it.

 Understand this with a real-life situation.
-Suppose you have a temperature sensor and you want to know the temperature of your surroundings.
-Here serial print Arduino function comes in the role.
+Suppose, you have a temperature sensor and you want to know the temperature of your surroundings.
+Then, a serial print Arduino function comes into the picture.
 It allows users to read the real-time temperature value and convert it into a human-readable format and display.

 Make sure your Arduino board is connected to your computer.

 The easiest way to open Arduino Serial monitor is to click on the magnifier icon.
-The second method is press Ctrl+shift+M. Third way is go to Tools>Serial Monitor
+The second method is to press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor

 First of all, you have to define the baud rate on which you want to communicate.
-Baud rates supported by Arduino from 300 to 2000000 depend on the application.
+Baud rates supported by Arduino range from 300 to 2000000, depending on the application.

-Always select same baud rate you define in code
+Always select same baud rate you define in the code

 Arduino serial commands and syntax

-Serial begin is the initiation and set the baud rate you want to communicate.
+Serial begin is the initiation to set the baud rate in which you want to communicate.